🧠 Head Restraint (Headrest) Setup

 Reduce whiplash risk.
 Protect your neck.
 Improve comfort.

-The head restraint isn’t for naps.
-It’s a safety device designed to protect your neck and spine during a rear-end collision.
+The head restraint is not there for naps, lounging, or pretending your driver’s seat is a starship recliner.
+It is a safety device designed to protect your neck and spine in a rear-end collision.

-A properly adjusted head restraint reduces whiplash injuries by limiting how far your head snaps backward in a sudden impact.
 Many drivers set it too low or too far back, which leaves the neck unsupported when it matters most.
+In other words, the shield is technically installed, but not actually covering the right part of the ship.

-• Height: The top of the head restraint should be level with the top of your head (or at least your ears).
+Height: The top of the head restraint should line up with the top of your head, or at the very least the top of your ears.
+Too low, and your neck is basically being told, “Good luck out there, Ensign.”

-• Distance: The back of your head should be close to the restraint.
-Aim for a small gap, not a big air pocket.
+Distance: The back of your head should sit close to the restraint.
+Aim for a small gap, not a giant pocket of empty space.
+You want support, not a dramatic void between you and the safety system.

-• Angle (if adjustable): Keep it upright and aligned with your head, not tilted away.
+Angle (if adjustable): Keep it upright and aligned with your head, not tilted away like it has resigned from Starfleet.

 ⚠️ Common mistakes